rē•considering How We Eat: Why Eating Local is Always in Season

-Plus, there is an adverse environmental impact when shipping times are distances are increased to make year-round “seasonality” possible.
+There is an adverse environmental impact when shipping times are distances are increased to make year-round “seasonality” possible.
 Eating foods when they’re more readily available (AKA in season) in your area means less time in transit and fewer emissions.
-But from a chef’s perspective, it also means fresher and yummier flavors; tuning-into the seasons is the most delicious and sustainable way to eat.
-There are health benefits to shopping locally among what is naturally in-season, providing us with fresher, nutrient-rich produce with more vibrant colors — indicating the nutrients, antioxidants, minerals, and more to be found within.
-Mother Earth is inherently wise; after all, it’s not a coincidence that vitamin-C-rich foods like citrus are in season in the winter, when you’re lacking sunshine and most likely to come down with the flu or a cold.
+But from a chef’s perspective, it also means fresher and yummier flavors; tuning into the seasons is the most delicious and sustainable way to eat.
+In addition, there are health benefits to shopping locally among what is naturally in-season, providing us with fresher, nutrient-rich produce with more vibrant colors — indicating the nutrients, antioxidants, minerals, and more to be found within.
+Finally, mother Earth is inherently wise; after all, it’s not a coincidence that vitamin-C-rich foods like citrus are in season in the winter, when you’re lacking sunshine and most likely to come down with the flu or a cold.

 Chef Carla’s Tips for Seasonal Food Shopping

 - Pay attention to what’s on display at the grocery store.
 Often what is in season will be front and center.